SSWConsulting/SSW.Rules.Content/rules/do-you-group-your-emails-by-conversation-and-date/rule.md

 :::

 Follow these steps to group by conversation:
+Let's take the Outlook Version 2410 as an example,

 1. Open Outlook and select "View" on the ribbon.
 2. Tick the "Show as Conversations" option as displayed in the image.